 More than choosing the country to study abroad, it is the choice of city to study in that country which is difficult.
 More than often, the city attractions written on the internet are half-believable and can’t be trusted.
 When you choose to study in Australia, Sydney and Melbourne are the two topmost magnets that attract a large influx of international students.
 While making a decision between two things, the best solution is to make a pros and cons list.
-In the race between Sydney vs Melbourne, we have already saved you the extra effort by providing information about the important aspects like student life, weather, accommodation, travel, etc. about both Sydney and Melbourne in this blog.
+In the race between Sydney vs Melbourne, we have already saved you the extra effort by providing information about the important aspects like student life, weather, accommodation, travel, etc. in this Melbourne vs Sydney study abroad blog.

 |Population||4.99 million||5.06 million|